-Joseph M. Humire is a global security expert, specialized in analyzing trans-regional threats in the Western Hemisphere.
-Mr. Humire provides regular briefings and lectures on international terrorism, transnational organized crime, Islamism, and Iran and Hezbollah’s influence in the Americas to various entities within the U.S. national security community, as well as prominent think tanks and universities worldwide.
+Joseph M. Humire is a foreign policy and national security expert, analyzing Transregional Threat Networks in the Western Hemisphere.
+He provides regular briefings and lectures on the convergence of international terrorism and transnational organized crime, as well as countering China, Russia, and Iran’s malign influence in the Americas to various entities within the U.S. government, as well as prominent think tanks and universities worldwide.
 He has testified numerous times before the U.S. Congress as well as the European and Canadian Parliament.
-Mr. Humire has also served as an expert witness to several important terrorism trials in South America, including an ongoing trial of an accused Hezbollah operative in Peru.
+Mr. Humire has also served as an expert witness to several important terrorism trials, including trials of accused Hezbollah operatives and ISIS affiliates in South America.

-Mr. Humire is a regular national security commentator for a variety of major English and Spanish language media, including Univision, Telemundo, CNN en Español, Fox News, and has a regular weekly segment called the #NewWorld Report on nationally syndicated The John Batchelor Show.
+Mr. Humire is a regular national security commentator and contributor for a variety of English and Spanish language media, including Univision, Telemundo, CNN en Español, Fox News, and Newsmax, and has a regular weekly radio segment called the #NewWorldReport on the nationally syndicated show and podcast CBS Eye on the World with John Batchelor.
 He has published in both languages for various newspapers and academic journals across the Americas and released his first book in 2014 titled Iran’s Strategic Penetration of Latin America, published by Lexington Books.
-More recently, he wrote the foreword for a new book by Dr. Max G. Manwaring, titled Confronting the Evolving Global Security Landscape published by Praeger Security International.
+More recently, in 2019, he wrote the foreword for the latest book by his mentor, Dr. Max G. Manwaring, titled Confronting the Evolving Global Security Landscape published by Praeger Security International.